kianph/camera/README.md

 3. Browsers will be improved for vendor with an app so it can be tested for better performance.

-This application will be released on [Absolutely Rugs](http://AbsolutelyRugs.com).
+This application will be released [here](http://AbsolutelyRugs.com).